PetscDA: Data Assimilation#

 Forecast step#

 PetscDAEnsembleForecast() wraps the forecast step.
-The user supplies a function that advances a single ensemble member:
+The user supplies a function that advances the entire ensemble matrix in one call:

 Calling sequence for model: